-An electric pool heat pump uses and the war air outside.
-The strange thing is heat pump don't actually generate heat.
+A pool heat pump uses electricity but doesn't generate heat.
+Say what now?
+Heat pumps have a fan which draws in heat from the outside air that has been warmed by the sun.
 Pool water is drawn from the pool pump motor, goes through the filter and passes through the heat pump water heater.

 The heat pump has its own heat with a fan that pulls in outside air and circulates the air through an outer evaporator coil.
 The liquid refrigerant inside the coil absorbs the heat from the air and turns into a warm gas.

 The warm gas goes to the compressor which increases the heat, then make its way through a condenser.
 It's the warm condensed gas that heats your pool.
-Basically, the heat pump takes the heat from the air and uses it to heat the water in your pool.
+Ah, now it's starting to make sense!!

-The sun is there.
+We have the sun, right?
+Let's put it to good use!!
 Why not use its power and warmth to heat your pool?
 That's a good question and more pool owners than ever are turning to this renewable source of endless energy.
-The sun works 24/7 so let's use it.
+The sun works 24/7 and never complains!!

 Solar pool heater are both eco-friendly and affordable.
 And they're certainly one of the best options for hotter area like here in Florida.
 Even places that may only have a few months of swimming can benefit from solar pool heaters.

 Expert solar panel installers suggest you should have half of the pool surface area dedicated in solar panels.
 To find the surface area for your pool, simply multiply length x width of your pool.
 For example, if you have an 18' x 32' pool, you'd have 576 sq. ft.
 For round pools, the equation is pi x radius squared.
 For a 24' round pool, the calculation is 3.14 x 144 = 452 sq. ft.
-Pools that experience less sunny days, or windy conditions, might consider installing an extra panel or two to compensate for the loss of sun.
+Pools that experience less sunny days, or windy conditions, might consider installing an extra panel or two to compensate for that loss.

 Gas pool heaters are very simple to understand and use.
 You can get them to run on either natural gas or propane.
-A portion of your pool water passes through a type of combustion chamber that warms the water before returning to the pool.
+A portion of your pool water passes through a type of combustion chamber that warms the water and is then returned back to the pool.

 Gas pool heaters are the most efficient form of pool heating and ideal for quickly heating your pool.
 Unlike heat pumps and solar heaters, gas heaters are able to better maintain a desired temperature regardless of the weather.

-Inground gas pool heaters can cost between $1200 - $3800, but this is really dependent upon some factors such as your pool size, how long you plan on using, type of heater and brand name.
+Inground gas pool heaters can cost between $1200 - $3800, but this is really dependent upon some factors such as your pool size, how long you plan on using it, type of heater, and brand name.
 For the monthly cost of gas, you can expect to spend $300 - $400 per month.
 But again, this is also dependent upon many variables such as higher temperatures will require more gas, climate, usage, splash out and topping off with cooler water.

 As a general rule for gas swimming pool heaters, you should expect have a: